Aditya-7335/Aditya-Docker_app/README.md

-# Flask App with MySQL Docker Setup
+# Docker container app with Flask and MySQL database

 This is a simple Flask app that interacts with a MySQL database.
 The app allows users to submit messages, which are then stored in the database and displayed on the frontend.